Sample Complexity of Variance-reduced Distributionally Robust Q-learning: The DR Q-Learning and Variance Reduction

 satisfies

 for all $k\geq 1$, where the sequence $\set{p_k,k\geq 1}$ is defined by $p_1= 0$ and

 \end{proposition}

-A key observation is that the empirical robust Bellman operators $\mathbf{T} _{k}, \widetilde{\mathbf{T}}_{l,k}$ used in the iterative updates of Algorithms \ref {alg:q-learning} and \ref{alg:vr_q-learning} are monotonic $\gamma$ -contractions (see Lemma \ref{lemma:monotone_contraction}).
+A key observation is that the empirical robust Bellman operators $\mathbf{T}_{k}, \widetilde{\mathbf{T}}_{l,k}$ used in the iterative updates of Algorithms \ref{alg:q-learning} and \ref{alg:vr_q-learning} are monotonic $\gamma$-contractions (see Lemma \ref{lemma:monotone_contraction}).

-In the proof of the main results, we apply this deterministic bound for contraction mappings in Proposition \ref{prop:contraction_err_bd} to each sample path of the distributionally robust Q-learning and the inner loop of the variance reduced version.
+In the proof of the main results, we apply the deterministic bound for contraction mappings from Proposition \ref{prop:contraction_err_bd} to each sample path of the distributionally robust Q-learning and the inner loop of the variance-reduced version.
 We illustrate this by considering the distributionally robust Q-learning.
-Since $\{\mathbf{T}_{k+1},k\geq 0\}$ are monotonic $ \gamma$-contractions, they are quasi-contractions with center $q^*$.
-We can define $\mathbf{H}_{k+1}(q) := \mathbf{T}_{k+1}(q)-\mathbf{T}_{k+1}(q^*)$ for all $q\in\R^{S\times A}$.
-Then, the update rule of Algorithm \ref {alg:q-learning} can be written as
+Since \(\{\mathbf{T}_{k+1}, k \geq 0\}\) are monotonic \(\gamma\)-contractions, they are quasi-contractions with center \(q^*\).
+We can define $\mathbf{H}_{k+1}(q) := \mathbf{T}_{k+1}(q)-\mathbf{T}_{k+1}(q^*)$ for all $q\in\R^{\bd{S}\times\bd{A}}$.
+Then, the update rule of Algorithm \ref{alg:q-learning} can be written as

-where $W_{k+1} := \mathbf{T}_{k+1}(q^*)- \cT(q^*)$ and we used the Bellman equation \eqref{eqn:dr_bellman_eqn_q} that $q^* = \cT(q^*)$ This representation allow as to apply Proposition \ref{prop:contraction_err_bd} to bound the error of the $q$-function estimation using the sequence $P_1 = 0 $ and
+where $W_{k+1} := \mathbf{T}_{k+1}(q^*)- \cT(q^*)$ and we used the Bellman equation \eqref{eqn:dr_bellman_eqn_q} that $q^* = \cT(q^*)$.
+This representation allow as to apply Proposition \ref{prop:contraction_err_bd} to bound the error of the $q$-function estimation using the sequence $P_1 = 0 $ and

-Note that the only source of randomness in $W_{k}$ is from $\mathbf{T} _{k+1}(q^*)$, which are i.i.d..
+Note that the only source of randomness in $W_{k}$ is from $\mathbf{T}_{k+1}(q^*)$, which are i.i.d..
 Therefore, the process $P$ is a non-stationary auto-regressive (AR) process.
-It follows that the concentration properties of $P_k$ can be derived from that of $\mathbf{T} _{k+1}(q^*)$.
+It follows that the concentration properties of $P_k$ can be derived from that of $\mathbf{T}_{k+1}(q^*)$.